 The maximum amount that can be refunded in any tax year is the amount of excess contributions paid in the relevant tax year, less any amount already refunded from any registered pension scheme for contributions paid in that tax year.
 There is no income tax charge payable on a refund of excess contributions lump sum.

-In the 2016/17 tax year, Charlotte paid contributions of £30,000 gross (£24,000 net) to a personal pension.
+In the 2017/18 tax year, Charlotte paid contributions of £30,000 gross (£24,000 net) to a personal pension.
 Her relevant earnings for the tax year ended up being £25,000, meaning that she had exceeded the 100% of relevant UK earnings limit.
-Only £25,000 of the £30,000 gross contributions paid can receive tax relief and the provider unpays the £5,000 excess as they cannot accept personal contributions that aren’t eligible for tax relief.
+As only £25,000 of the £30,000 gross contributions paid can receive tax relief, the provider refunds the £5,000 excess as they cannot accept personal contributions that aren’t eligible for tax relief.
 The refund made to Charlotte is £4,000 net with £1,000 being re-paid to HMRC representing the tax relief claimed on the refunded contributions.

 Can a refund of personal contributions prevent an annual allowance charge?(Expand content) (Minimise content)